 Methicillin-resistant staphylococcus aureus, commonly known as MRSA, is a form of contagious bacterial infection.
 People sometimes call it a superbug because it is resistant to numerous antibiotics.
-This resistance makes it challenging to treat.

 In healthy people, MRSA does not usually cause a severe infection, but older people, individuals with health conditions, and those with a weakened immune system may be at risk.

 Experts consider this infection to be a “serious” threat.
 If it develops resistance to other antibiotics, it will be harder to treat and may become an “urgent” threat.

 In this article, find out what MRSA is, why it happens, and why it causes concern.

 What is a superbug?
 Click here to learn more.

 MRSA is a common and potentially serious infection that has